VR-25/acc/README.md

 # Repeatedly call "flip_sw off" after disabling charging, until enable_charging is called.
 # This is needed when the set charging switch is stubbornly reset by the system.
 # The value (integer == enabled, null == disabled) dictates the number of seconds to wait between "flip_sw off" calls.
 While decimals are supported, anything less than 1 is overkill.
 Probably the optimal value is somewhere between 2 and 5.

+# temp_level (tl) #
+# This is a current limiting hack.
+# Some devices have adjustable "temperature levels".
+At the highest level, charging current is blocked.
+# The stock values are generally integers, ranging from 0 to 6, 7 or slightly more.
+# For greater flexibility, this variable stores a percentage value -- which is internally converted to the system's scales.

 #/DC#
 ```